marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/HCCX-gym.md

 ## Overview
 The OpenShift Gym is a learning environment offering individuals the ability to deploy virtual machines to support installation of IBM technologies such as OpenShift and Cloud Paks.

-The HCXX Gym has documentation on using daffy, below are some shortcuts for their instructions.
+The HCCX Gym has documentation on using daffy, below are some shortcuts for their instructions.
 Its same basic instructions based on VSphere, but they have some pre-built steps for Gym Members.

 1. [Main Gym Page](https://github.ibm.com/Kerry-Malland/openshift-gym-documentation/blob/main/README.md){target=_blank}